Ordered exponential random walks: Harmonic functions

-To show the boundary condition \eqref{eq3.1} note that for $j \geq 2$ the $j$-th and $(j-1)$-th columns of $g_{x_j}$ are equal on $\{x_j=x_{j-1}\}$.
+To show the boundary condition \eqref{eq3.1} note that for $j \geq 2$ the $j$-th and $(j-1)$-th columns of $g_{x_j}$ are equal up to a sign on $\{x_j=x_{j-1}\}$.
 This proves Theorem \ref{harmonic} for distinct rates apart from the strict positivity which we defer to Lemma \ref{harmonic_simplify2}.
 This expresses $h$ as an expectation over a strictly positive random variable.

 Consider now the case of equal rates $\lambda_1=\ldots=\lambda_d = \lambda > 0$.
 We set $\lambda = 1$ and can recover the general case by scaling.
 Our plan is to verify~\eqref{eq4} and boundary conditions~\eqref{eq3.1}.